 The work, which focuses on the agenda created on this structure, includes a video and a 3D printed Arch.
 The squares, where the replica has been exhibited, are animated with the database provided by Google Earth.
 Small scale 3D printed Arch is made of the digital model which has an online open access created with photographs of the replica.
 The work, which is placed on the axis on the original architectural structure, representation and its model, examines the relationship between them and traces the certain impossibility to own and experience the original or replica of any structure along with the “Arch of Triumph”.
 In this context, it tries to question how cultural heritage can be shared and to whom it belongs.

-computer generated animation provided by Google Earth
+computer generated animation using Google Earth

 screenshot of the model